patrickbwarren/transam-triton/EMULATOR.md

 given in [TRIMCC.md](TRIMCC.md).

 To install two user ROMS using the `-u` option, separate the filenames by a comma with no spaces, for example `-u ROM1,ROM2`.
-ROMs are always installed at `0400` first followed by `0800`.
-An example of a user ROM is the fast VDU ROM described in [TRIMCC.md](TRIMCC.md).
+For more information see the section on user ROMs below.

 When the emulator is running the following function keys can be used to control the emulation: